abhinavnandwani/arm-llama2-asic/README.md

+# Systolic Array Neural Network Accelerator

 ### Hi, I'm Abhinav

 I am a **computer engineering student** at **UW-Madison**.
-Currently, I am working on this project **Fall 2024**.
-This is a low energy, highly efficent neural network accelerator using systolic arrays.
+Currently, I am working on this project during **Fall 2024**.
+This project focuses on developing a low-energy, highly efficient neural network accelerator using systolic arrays at the RTL level.

+All synthesizable code is written in **SystemVerilog**.